eerii/fresa/README.md

 - `USE_VULKAN` or `USE_OPENGL`: Enables the desired renderer
 - `LOG_LEVEL = 1...5`: Selects log verbosity, 1 being only errors and 5 debug
 - `DISABLE_GUI`: Disables the compilation of imGUI and all the GUI code
-- `PROJECT_DIR`: For debugging editor tools, the root of your project

 ## code example :books: